IPOH DAY TRIP 怡保一日游

 Tel : Tue - Sun (11:00am - 5:00pm)

-Noticed the signboard was very retro and old.
-It 's because this shop will display all of the objects that we used to seen and used when we were kids.
+Notice the signboard?
+It looks very retro and old.
+That's because this shop displays all the objects we used to see and use when we were kids.

-It was definitely the interesting retro shop cum gallery @ Concubine Lane.
+It was definitely an interesting retro shop and gallery at Concubine Lane.

-Since the building was really old, so they need to maintain it well.
-They requested to collect RM1 for taking photo purpose.
-Since me and my friend was thinking to take photo on up-stair so we pay RM1 for each person.
+Since the building was ancient, they needed to maintain it well.
+They requested a fee of RM1 for taking photos.
+My friend and I were thinking of taking photos upstairs, so we paid RM1 each.

-My grandma used to use the sewing machine like this when I was a kid.
-I like the sounds of this old typewriter.
-"Tik tak, tik tak"
+My grandma used to use a sewing machine like this when I was a kid.
+I also like the sound of this old typewriter when it's typing, like tik tak, tik tak.

 Details